rigetti/pyquil/CONTRIBUTING.md

 **NOTE**: Some tests (particularly those related to operator estimation and readout symmetrization) require a nontrivial amount of computation.
-For this reason, they have been marked as slow and are not run by default unless pytest is given the `--runslow` option.
-For a full, up-to-date list of these tests, you may invoke (from the base pyquil directory)
+For this reason, they have been marked as slow and are not run by default unless `pytest` is given the `--runslow` option.
+For a full, up-to-date list of these tests, you may invoke (from the top-level directory):

 ```bash
 grep -A 1 -r pytest.mark.slow  pyquil/tests/